loyjoy/academy/advanced/modules/variables.md

 ### Module: Variable

-At the beginning of this article, we mentioned that variables can be set with two process bricks.
+At the beginning of this article, we mentioned that variables can be set with two modules.
 Now you know how it works with the questionnaire.
 Next, you learn how to use the module “variable”.
 It is not that different from the questionnaire.
 For example, there are different combinations in which the consumer will be asked if he wants to sign up for the newsletter.
 So that he is not annoyed, we add a variable to save the answer.
 Therefore you need a variable.

 <p align="center">
   <img src="variableModule.png" alt="Variable module" title="Variable module" width="300"/>
 </p>

 In case you have a decision jump that is asking for signing up, there are the options “yes” and “no”.
-Both will jump to a process brick “variable” (two different).
+Both will jump to a module “variable” (two different).

 <p align="center">
   <img src="variableInChat.png" alt="Variable module" title="Variable module" width="250"/>